Eating disorders are problems that affect a person’s eating behaviors as well as their attitudes and feelings about food — and about their body.

 Eating disorders can cause serious problems throughout the body.

-Anorexia can lead to health problems caused by undernutrition and low body weight,
+Anorexia can lead to health problems caused by undernutrition and low body weight, such as:

 mental health problems such as anxiety, depression, or OCD